baradisiddarthareddy/recipe-finder/README.md

 🥣 Step-by-Step User Guide

 1.Start on the Mood Screen
-  Choose “Yes, let’s cook!” or “Not really 😞”.
+  -Choose “Yes, let’s cook!” or “Not really 😞”.
-  If you select “Not really,” you’ll get direct links to Zomato and Swiggy to order food.
+  -If you select “Not really,” you’ll get direct links to Zomato and Swiggy to order food.

 2.Select Ingredients Count
-  Choose how many ingredients (1–5) you have available.
+  -Choose how many ingredients (1–5) you have available.

 3.Enter Ingredients
-  Type your ingredient names (like “chicken”, “tomato”, etc.)
+  -Type your ingredient names (like “chicken”, “tomato”, etc.)
-  Click “Get Recipe Ideas 🍽️” to fetch recipes.
+  -Click “Get Recipe Ideas 🍽️” to fetch recipes.

 4.View Recipe Suggestions
-  The app shows a grid of meals fetched from TheMealDB.
+  -The app shows a grid of meals fetched from TheMealDB.
-  Click on any recipe to open a detailed modal card.
+  -Click on any recipe to open a detailed modal card.

 5.Explore Recipe Details
-  View meal instructions, category, and area.
+  -View meal instructions, category, and area.
-  Optionally, watch the YouTube tutorial if available.
+  -Optionally, watch the YouTube tutorial if available.

 6.Restart Flow
-  Use the 🔁 Restart button to start over anytime.
+  -Use the 🔁 Restart button to start over anytime.

 ---
 ⚙️ Tech Stack

 ##Frontend:

-⚛️ React (with Vite)
+-⚛️ React (with Vite)
-🎨 Tailwind CSS
+-🎨 Tailwind CSS
-✨ Framer Motion
+-✨ Framer Motion
-🌐 Axios
+-🌐 Axios
-☀️🌙 Dark/Light Theme Toggle (custom hook)
+-☀️🌙 Dark/Light Theme Toggle (custom hook)

 ##API Source:

-🍲 TheMealDB API
+-🍲 TheMealDB API

 ---